feelthevenom/Football-Rules-QA/ReadME.md

 ## Rquirements

 1. Install ollama
-2. After install ollama, open ollama and install llama3.2 model by entering commant 'ollama run llama3.2'
+2. After installing ollama, open ollama and install the llama3.2 model by entering the command:
+   'ollama run llama3.2'
-3. You can choose any model from ollama but don't forget to change in app.py file where we comment to change.
+3. You can choose any model from ollama, but don't forget to change it in the app.py file where we comment to change.
-4. Now create python env by command
+4. Now create a Python environment by running the command:
    'python -m venv myenv'
-5. activate and install requirement by
+5. Activate the environment and install the requirements by running:
    'pip install -r requirements.txt'
-6. Now run the application by
+6. Now run the application by executing:
    'python app.py'

 ## Technology or library used